Farrah Abraham’s Mother, Debra Danielsen, Responds To Daughter’s Statement About Naked Photos

-As recently reported in the Inquisitr, Farrah Abraham told TMZ that she had photos of her 9-year-old daughter naked daughter on her phone and her daughter had her daughter had naked photos of her.
+As recently reported on the Inquisitr, Farrah Abraham told TMZ that she had photos of her 9-year-old naked daughter on her phone and her daughter had naked photos of her.
 Fans and critics were outraged by the statement and worried that something was going on inside of the Abraham house that may warrant an investigation.

 Farrah Abraham’s mother, Debra Danielsen, responded to The Ashley’s Reality Roundup‘s request for an interview.
 In Farrah’s statement, she claimed that her parents also had several naked photos of her that they kept, though Deb denies that this is the truth.